This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

 - Product inventory—data about whether an item is in stock and expected arrival of new stock.

-Each category of data can be mapped to a GCP storage mechanism, as shown in the following table.
+Each category of data can be mapped to a Google Cloud storage mechanism, as shown in the following table.

 |Cloud Storage||Cloud Datastore||Cloud Bigtable||Cloud SQL||Cloud Spanner||BigQuery|